-As the saying goes, there are many roads to Bandung ;-) You can book a flight, catch a train, get on a bus or shuttle bus, or drive/rent a car.
+As the saying goes, there are many roads lead to Bandung ;-) You can book a flight, catch a train, get on a bus or shuttle bus, or drive/rent a car.

 If you are considering to catch a train for your trip to Bandung, I would say it's an excellence choice :)

 Here are eight reasons why a train trip to Bandung Indonesia is superior to flying or driving:

 The most connected railway network in Indonesia lies in Java.
 Bandung, the capital city of West Java province, has two types of trains: long-distance trains and commuter trains.